concourse/prod/README.md

-# prod
+This repo contains sripts, configs, and BOSH manifests that we use for operating our infrastructure, BOSH director, and various deployments.

-Scripts, configs, and BOSH manifests that we use for operating our infrastructure, BOSH director, and various deployments.
+What follows is a description of what each folder contains and what it is for.